 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
 As you likely understand, older air conditioners may have more leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only increased due to scarcity.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only gone up due to scarcity.

-Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
+Remember that in order to buy R22, you have to be an EPA-certified technician.
+So, the normal homeowner can’t purchase a cylinder themselves.
+Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which increases expenses.
 This expense is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to inspect your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to assess your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+If you have an air conditioning system that was built before 2010, your AC will typically have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
 You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-Alternatively, you can contact your local Service Experts center.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can read your user’s manual.
+Alternatively, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has made the switch from R22 to R410a, which you may recognize by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
-We strongly advocate against this choice.
+You may have heard of “drop-in” replacements for R22.
+We strongly recommend against this choice.
 Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
-It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
+The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is suggesting retrofitting a unit, which when done right can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is avoided, your system will quickly stop operating, and you’ll need to get a new unit anyway.
+In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is avoided, your system will quickly stop operating, and you’ll need to get a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC company to determine your best option.

-Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s better to discuss pricing offers with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
-To avoid emergencies on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old AC before it quits working.
+It’s better to discuss pricing options with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
+To avoid emergencies on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old system before it quits working.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe